servicepartnerone/spo-sr-coding-test/README.md

 5. Calendar should be responsive.

-6. Use a CSS preprocessor like LESS
+6. Use styled-components

-7. You should use React + Redux + react-query + hooks.
+7. You should use React + Redux (or redux-toolkit) + react-query + hooks.

 8. Provide a readme.md file with an instruction on how to install your application